 To put things succinctly, if you dropped your phone in water and it won't turn on, you're going to need to take it in for repair as you most likely have a hardware problem or a damaged display.
 But before that, you can still try getting some data out of it by using the steps mentioned in the article below.

 If you started to notice some weirdness, like crashes, restarts, or other things that shouldn't happen in the lead-up to your phone no longer turning on, you might just have a software issue that can be fixed by replacing the firmware.

 First, you're going to want to get as much data off as you can and then flash new firmware.
 We have guides for the popular devices on NextPit to help you out, and you can also try a factory reset to clear up any other problems.
 If this sounds too complicated, take it to your carrier store for assistance.

-Another rather obvious reason your phone might not turn on is because the battery has simply given up the ghost permanently.
+Another rather obvious reason your phone might not turn on is that the battery has simply given up the ghost permanently.
 This usually happens gradually over time, but it can occasionally happen suddenly, especially if your battery is bloated or leaking.

 If your battery cover is removable, take it out and inspect it for damage, bulges, or leaks.
 If you find any, get a new battery pronto and dispose of the old one safely.